WenYanYe/hello-word/README.md

 # hello-word
 Just another repository
-this is the first feature, which i used to learn github.
+this is the first feature, which i will use to learn github.